Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 Summary: “Mindset” is the groundbreaking idea from Stanford psychologist Carol Dweck that has changed millions of lives.
 Backed by decades of research, Dweck shows how the power of mindset can help anyone solve almost any problem.
 Maintaining a fixed mindset fools us into believing that our intelligence, skills, and talents are set in stone from the day we’re born while engaging a growth mindset reminds us what’s actually true — that we’re able to learn and grow throughout our lives.

-Why it made the list: Read “Mindset” to motivate your team — and yourself — to buy into a culture of learning.
+Why it made our list of top HR books: Read “Mindset” to motivate your team — and yourself — to buy into a culture of learning.

 7. Crucial Conversations: Tools for Talking When Stakes are High